The policies set forth in the FAQ below also serve as JoCo Cruise Crazy’s Terms and Conditions.

 What is this “JoCo Cruise Crazy” thing?

 The Caribbean…AGAIN!?
 But I wanted to go to Alaska/Europe/Mexico/The South Pole!

 Okayfine.
-But why six nights this year instead of seven?
+But why is it eight nights this year?

 What kind of entertainment can I expect?